-Many different artwork / tiles are included in the set such as sketchy, gray, rough, outlines, solid, cartoon and many more.
+Many different artwork / tiles are included in the set such as sketchy cloud patterns, gray, rough, outlines, solid, cartoon, rough, smooth and many more.

 The cloud patterns set is supplied with the art in PAT and PNG format files, you receive these on purchase along with documentation and PS actions and gallery and serial.
 You can find a whole lot more about the presets via our videos on our graphicxtras channel on Youtube.com.

 You can use the tiles in a number of ways in PS such as via the 1) edit menu fill 2) fill content 3) layer styles 4) with shapes.
 The edit fill menu command uses them by selecting the pattern option.
 With recent versions of PS, you can now also add into the mix scripting which means you have a number of other wonderful tools such as random fill and spiral and also symmetry features as well as brick fill and a number of others.
 They all work best with the tiles that contain transparency and many of the tiles contain transparency so instead of seeing the results as a dab with a defined edge, the result will be just the actual shape / tile and they can be then combined in millions of ways without the need for blending modes and opacity settings.
 You can also use them with selections so you can fill only the part of the image you want - say that you want to use the cloud patterns to fill the background sky but not foreground streets or people you can define the selection and then fill the sky with the artwork though the only issue with that is the fill does not have scaling by default though you can use the scripts to scale as well as rotate the items to fill the background.
 The random fill / spiral / brick fill etc all have a dialog now (in earlier versions it was more hit and miss) and you can set a number of settings such as scale / density / rotation / color etc. Should be noted that the random fill etc work best with smaller tiles than huge ones, especially if you are trying to match the preview with the end result.
 If you want more flexibility with the scaling of the content, you can use the layer menu fill content.
 The generated sketch / illustration / cartoon etc filled layer remains live and you can modify the scale of the tiles at any point and also shift the origin point of the tiles as well as combine multiple layers.
 Those layers can be turned into smart objects (though you lose the instant ability to shift etc) and you can then add live effects / smart filters as well as smart adjustments and also layer effects to the artwork.
 The tiles can also be used with other layers via the layer styles dialog and you can use them in the overlay as well as the bevel / texture and also the stroke section.
 For some reason the recent update of the CC styles dialog added a number of features such as multiple shadows but all the tiles can still only be added once though a quick workaround is just to use multiple layers and combine them perhaps with blending modes etc. You can also use the tiles if you select a live custom shape and you can set the tile to the fill as well as the stroke and they can also be scaled (though not rotated)